 This wedding dress material is just as delicate and rich as its name suggests.
 It’s luxurious and elegant.
 It has a glossy sheen on one side and a dull, matte finish on the other.
 It’s usually made from silk, but you can also find synthetic alternatives.

-The material’s soft and gentle drape makes it an excellent choice for flowing dress styles that are cut around the bias.
+The soft and gentle drape makes it an excellent choice for flowing dress styles cut around the bias.
 Slinky, soft, and sinuous fabrics are best for slim or narrow dresses with loose fits.
-This lightweight material is suitable for wear in any season, but it’s a sexy staple for spring and summer.
-Just keep in mind that this material is particularly challenging to alter and tends to cling to the skin.
+This lightweight material is suitable for wear in any season but is a sexy staple for summer styling fashion.
+Remember that this material is particularly challenging to alter and tends to cling to the skin.

 Chiffon